 💙 What’s to love about parmesan salmon:

 ▪️THE TOPPING: Who doesn’t love a crispy, golden brown topping?!
 The taste and texture pair perfectly with the tender fish.
+I use a similar topping on my Baked Cod with Panko recipe.

 ▪️QUICK & EASY: The ingredients list is short and the recipe can be made, from start to finish, in under 20 minutes.